Jon Rahm pays fines and secures his spot in the Ryder Cup 2027

 Rahm pays the fine and still comes out as the negotiator of the year 😎

 Jon Rahm has shown that even when paying fines, you have to have class.
-While other golfers cry in courtrooms, he has pulled out the checkbook with style, ensuring there were concessions on both sides.
+While other golfers cry in courtrooms, he has whipped out his checkbook with style, ensuring there were concessions on both sides.
 So, he paid but with the dignity of someone who negotiates a discount at the supermarket.
-Now we just need the Spanish Open to give him an open bar to celebrate that he is once again the prodigal son of European golf.
+Now we just need the Spanish Open to set up an open bar to celebrate that he is once again the prodigal son of European golf.